 Reference Data

 This section defines the reference data that an OpenDirect API must support.
 Reference data provides enumerated values for a resource property.
 The publisher must return only those values that they support.
+For example, a resource, such as Order, uses Currency reference data for the currency property to supply the list of currencies that the publisher supports.

 AdFormatType